carpentries/instructor-training/01-introduction.md

 >     is gathering similar ideas for computing.
 {: .callout}

+## Practicing What We Preach

-We have attempted to apply our knowledge of how people learn and our recommendations for instructional design within the format of these lessons.
+We have attempted to apply our knowledge of how people learn, our recommendations for instructional design, and our own teaching knowledges (the PCK of teaching!) within the format of these lessons.

 ## Key Readings